The countdown to Christmas is in full swing and with not so many sleeps until Saint Nick pays us all a visit, there is some prep to do.

 Too obvious?
 Too early?

-Peeling spuds, prepping veg, defrosting mince pies, pre-roasting potatoes… anything you can do on Christmas Eve to get ahead will make for a much more enjoyable Christmas Day if you’re hosting.
+Peeling spuds, prepping veg, defrosting homemade mince pies, pre-roasting potatoes… anything you can do on Christmas Eve to get ahead will make for a much more enjoyable Christmas Day if you’re hosting.

 Make a timeline for Christmas Day

 Sounds slightly over-organised, we acknowledge that.
 BUT if you got a giant turkey that needs to go in the oven, now-ish?
 Yup, that needs to go on your timeline.

 Save this till the kids have gone to bed, oiling yourself with a glass of something nice… but not too nice because you’ve still got to get all the other presents out and under the tree or at the end of their beds (packed with stocking fillers, obvs).
 THEN put your feet up and enjoy a box set.

 Have an early morning walk, make the best pancakes, cook some more, Zoom your distant fam, eat some more, drink, be merry, argue, make up, fall asleep in a chair, wake up groggy, have a pick me up, play a board game, eat more cheese, go to bed vowing to do it differently next year.